wasp-os/wasp-os/README.rst

 which can run these commands automatically.

-As mentioned above there are many drivers and features still to be developed, see the :ref:`Roadmap` for current status.
+As mentioned above, there are many drivers and features still to be developed, see the :ref:`Roadmap` for current status.

 Community